Andrea planned her own wedding during the pandemic. She learned a few tricks along the way.

-- The cha cha is a heck of a lot of fun.
+- The cha-cha is a heck of a lot of fun.

 - The tango impresses, but if you don't feel comfortable being sultry in front of your grandma, maybe save it for the honeymoon.

-- West coast swing is exceptionally popular and is diverse.
+- West Coast Swing is exceptionally popular and is diverse.

-- East coast swing is adorable, and I considered doing this dance for the wedding, but I eventually opted for the waltz.
+- East Coast Swing is adorable, and I considered doing this dance for the wedding, but I eventually opted for the waltz.

 A dance instructor can help you perfect your dance for the wedding or even help you come up with a unique routine.
-I highly encourage this if you have time because it will be a good bonding experience for you and your partner, it gives you something to look forward to during the wedding planning process, and it adds some movement into your day.
+I highly encourage this if you have time because it will be a good bonding experience for you and your partner, it gives you something to look forward to during the wedding planning process, and it adds some movement to your day.

 What Do I Need for Dance Classes?

 - Good solid shoes.
 You could buy dance shoes online, but it's not required.
 You do want shoes that are closed.
 Don't wear flip-flops.
 You need shoes that don't come off too easily.
-Avoid shoes with too much heel or don't feel right to you.
+Avoid shoes with too much heel or shoes that don't feel right to you.